 There will be no placebo arm of the trial.
 That is: everyone who is provided with drug will be given real PrEP.

-Trial sites will be sexual health clinics across England.
-As of 3 August 2017 there are no details of which clinics will act as sites – but it is expected that up to 200 clinics across England will take part.
-Details of participating clinics will be on the IMPACT Trial website with status updates – including details of clinics that are closed to enrolment.
-PrEPster will also post regular updates on our Facebook page as soon as details on enrolling clinics become available.
+Trial sites will be sexual health clinics across England and it is expected that up to 200 clinics across England will take part.
+Details of participating clinics are on the IMPACT Trial website with status updates – including details of clinics that are closed to enrolment.
+PrEPster will also post regular updates on our Facebook page about enrolling clinics.

 There are eligibility criteria to be able to enrol on the trial (see below).
 That means that some current PrEP users and some people who want to use PrEP may not be allocated to the trial if they do not meet these criteria.
-We will continue to push for clinics to provide PrEP support services for people who are using PrEP but who do not get a trial place.
+PrEPster will continue to push for clinics to provide PrEP support services for people who are using PrEP but who do not get a trial place.